mobweb/MobWeb_ReferralCoupon/README.md

 # MobWeb_ReferralCoupon extension for Magento

-Send a coupon code to a customer after he refers a new customer to your store and this referred user places an order.
+Send a coupon code to a customer after he refers a new customer to your store and this referred user places their first order.
 Works with anonymous checkout as well if the user creates an account before or during checkout.
-Each referral will get the referrer only one coupon code, altough an abusive user could easily bypass this limitation by just checking out without creating an account.

 ## Installation